Hadto note

 The job is not to export whatever the source system already says.
 The job is to recover the business meaning inside it.

-For Hadto, semantic lifting should be treated as part of the operating discipline: recover concepts before formalizing them, record mapping and conversion decisions, preserve provenance, make class-vs-individual choices reviewable, and present imported knowledge in a form humans can read.
+That is the operating standard: recover concepts before formalizing them, record mapping and conversion decisions, preserve provenance, make class-vs-individual choices reviewable, and present imported knowledge in a form humans can read.
+If a source system cannot survive that review, it is not ready to shape the ontology.